-Rheumatic fever is uncommon in the U.S., except in children who have had strep infections that were untreated or inadequately treated.
-Children ages 5 to 15, particularly if they experience frequent strep throat infections, are most at risk for developing rheumatic fever.
+Rheumatic fever is uncommon in the U.S. It occurs in children who have had strep infections that were untreated or inadequately treated.
+Children ages 5 to 15, particularly if they have frequent strep throat infections, are most at risk for developing rheumatic fever.

 Why is rheumatic fever a concern?

-Rheumatic fever, an inflammatory disease, following a strep infection, can affect many tissues, especially the heart, joints, skin, or brain.
-The infection often causes heart damage, particularly scarring of the heart valves, forcing the heart to work harder to pump blood.
+Rheumatic fever is an inflammatory disease that follows a strep infection.
+It can affect many tissues, especially the heart, joints, skin, or brain.
+The infection may cause heart damage, particularly scarring of the heart valves.
+This forces the heart to work harder than usual to pump blood.
 The damage may resolve on its own, or it may be permanent, eventually causing heart failure.
 Heart-related complications of rheumatic fever may develop months or even years after the initial strep infection.

 What are the symptoms of rheumatic fever?

-The symptoms of rheumatic fever usually start about one to five weeks after your child has been infected with the Streptococcus bacteria.
+The symptoms of rheumatic fever usually start about 1 to 5 weeks after your child has been infected with the Streptococcus bacteria.
 The following are the most common symptoms of rheumatic fever.
 However, each child may experience symptoms differently.
 Symptoms may include: